ros2/ros2_documentation/source/Tutorials/Actions/Writing-an-Action-Client-Python.rst

 Our action client can send goals.
 Nice!
 But it would be great if we could get some feedback about the goals we send from the action server.
-Easy, let's write a callback function for feedback messsages:
+Easy, let's write a callback function for feedback messages:

 .. literalinclude:: client_1.py
     :language: python